 Screening lab work: Examples include heartworm and tick disease screening for dogs, FIV/FeLV screening for outdoor cats, and screening lab work (CBC, chemistry, urinalysis, thyroid measurement) for senior pets.

 Laser therapy is a non-invasive, pain free and drug free method used for relief and treatment of many conditions.
 It is used for both chronic and acute pain and inflammation.
 Commonly it is used for arthritis, muscle sprain or strains, ligament injury, spinal pain / disc rupture, post-surgical healing, wounds, lick granulomas, anal gland issues, hot spots, abscesses, bladder inflammation, feline asthma, ear infections, and more!
 In most cases it can be used in conjunction with other treatments already in use.

 At its core, therapeutic laser is using light energy to stimulate healing.
 This process is called photobiomodulation.
 The light from the laser simulates energy production from cells, dilates small blood vessels and stimulates signaling molecules (nitric oxide and reactive oxygen species).
 Helping to stimulate tissue repair, increase oxygen and nutrient delivery to the tissue and remove waste products.
 All of which helps to reduce pain and inflammation as well as stimulate healing.
 Read our blog post to learn more about it!

 And the best part is they get to wear doggles (there is one made for cats too but we can’t think of nearly as catchy a name).
-We just can't get enough pictures of this!
+You wont be able to get enough pictures of this!